tfranzel/drf-spectacular/docs/faq.rst

 This usually happens when ``@extend_schema(responses=XSerializer(many=True))`` is used.
 Actions inherit filter and pagination classes from their ``ViewSet``.
 If the response is then marked as a list, the ``pagination_class`` kicks in.
 Since actions are handled manually by the user, this behavior is usually not immediately obvious.
-To make make your intentions clear to *drf-spectacular*, you need to clear the offening classes in the action decorator, e.g. setting ``pagination_class=None``.
+To make your intentions clear to *drf-spectacular*, you need to clear the offending classes in the action decorator, e.g. setting ``pagination_class=None``.

 Users of *django-filter* might also see unwanted query parameters.
 Since the same mechanics apply here too,